isomerpages/isomerpages-govtech/pages/govtechturns7.md

 ### Our communities

-**1. DevPortal Digest Community**
+**1. SG Gov DevPortal Digest Newsletter**

 The Singapore Government Developer Portal is a one-stop resource hub on government digital products and services.
-Sign up for the Digest to receive eNewsletters on the latest engineering standards, best practices, product launches and updates on our digital journey to build a Smart Nation.
+Sign up for our Digest to receive eNewsletters on the latest engineering standards, best practices, product launches and updates on our digital journey to build a Smart Nation.

 <a href="https://go.gov.sg/gt7-devportal" target="_blank" style="background-color: #B41E8E; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Sign up now</a>

 **2. STACK Community**

-The STACK community is a close-knitted tech community with the Tech Industry that gathers like-minded people in Meet Ups and Conferences to passionately discuss about all things tech.
+The STACK community is a platform for like-minded techies to gather and discuss topics of interest.
+The community consists of various activities including Meetups, Mini Conferences, and Conferences.

 <a href="https://go.gov.sg/gt7-stack" target="_blank" style="background-color: #B41E8E; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Join now</a>